Tips for Preserving the Evidence of a North Carolina Car Accident

 If you have a notepad and pen in your car take notes soon after the crash.
 Do this after taking pictures of the scene for use as evidence by your personal injury attorney.

 When taking notes, make sure you write down as much as possible about the crash and be descriptive.
-Write down the time of day, road, location, road conditions and who was in your vehicle.
+Write down the time of day, road, location, road conditions, and who was in your vehicle.
 The more you are able to write down, the better you will be able to remember the crash.

 Charlotte, North Carolina Car Accident: The Police Report

 The police report is important and you must preserve following a Charlotte, North Carolina car accident.
 The minute you know the police report is complete, purchase multiple copies of it from the law enforcement agency.
-This could be a local police department or the state police depending on jurisdiction.
+This could be a local police department or the state police depending on the jurisdiction.
 The police report, combined with other evidence, will help your attorney build a strong case.
 It will also help the insurance company determine the amount of compensation you deserve.

 North Carolina Car Accident Attorneys — Brown Moore & Associates

 If you or a loved one has been injured in a North Carolina car accident it is in your best interest to contact the experienced team at Brown Moore & Associates to discuss your case.
-With more than 40 years practicing law, our team has handled car accidents, truck accidents, motorcycle accidents and more.
+With more than 40 years of practicing law, our team has handled car accidents, truck accidents, motorcycle accidents, and more.
 Contact the office today to schedule your initial consultation.